 Admin UI Configuration

-When creating a new inventory record, columns for enabled granular fields will be available underneath the UPC-Location record.
-Enter values into these optional fields as desired.
+When creating a new inventory record, columns for available granular fields will be included underneath the UPC-Location record where you can enter optional values as desired.
+If you have defined specific conditions in your inventory settings, then a dropdown menu will be displayed for Condition instead of a text field.
 You can add up to a maximum of 10 granular inventory records at once.

 View/Edit Granular Fields